-All things change, cultures are always in motion.
+All things change, and cultures are always in motion.
 Things that are appreciated today, may hold little value tomorrow.
 Silver amulets or jewelry highly appreciated by Bedouin in older days, is today substituted by gold.
-The handmade silver pieces like Zar amulets are now sold to antiquity dealers and the money is invested in machine made golden jewelry.
+The handmade silver pieces like zār amulets are now sold to antiquity dealers and the money is invested in machine-made gold jewellery.